Telltale Games Is Resurrected, However Fans Should Not Expect More ‘Walking Dead’ Games

 As previously reported by The Inquisitr, Telltale Games had a surprise shutdown last year.
 Amid rumors of the questionable treatment of their staff during the closure of the studio, there was a scurry of activity to get all games currently in development out to the general public.

 Fans were horrified to discover as a result of the sudden closure that Telltale’s Walking Dead games would conclude after Episode 2 of the fourth season.
 The popular game series initially opened with five episodes released between April and November 2012.
 Subsequent seasons then followed.
 However, thanks to the closure at Telltale Games, the final season was concluded with Episode 2 and the remaining two episodes due to be released in 2019 were canceled.
-At the time, there was some talk of the final episodes being completed with another games studio.
+At the time, there was some talk of the final episodes being completed with another game studio.

 Now, it has been announced that Telltale Games has been resurrected.
 This has come about due to interest generated by industry executives.
 LCG Entertainment released a statement via Business Wire that they had just purchased Telltale Game’s “key assets, trademarks, technology, and select intellectual properties.”